100x65b1111000/nvim/README.md

 > [!Note]
 > The statusline and tabline require the `mini.icons` plugin to generate some highlight groups and display file icons.
-> There are also some highlight groups you must define first, or else the colors will look off.
+> There are also some highlight groups you must define first, or else the colors will look off if you are using any other colorscheme.
 You can find these highlight groups in the `lua/plugins/tokyonight.lua` spec file (search for `/StatusLine` and `/TabLine` and define the highlight groups).

 ### Adding Custom Modules to the Statusline

-You can extend the statusline with your own custom modules.
+You can extend the statusline with your own custom modules(although its just bare bones).
 The process involves defining a Lua function that returns information about what to display, and then adding this function to your statusline configuration.

 **1. Define Your Module Function**